xvag/gcp/README.md

 # Deploy K8s Infra & Cluster

-Deploy infrastructure and kubernetes cluster "as code", with Terraform and Ansible.
+Deploy infrastructure and Kubernetes Cluster as code, with Terraform and Ansible.